Costa Rica Taxes

 To start, you will have to get your Orden Patronal which the Caja will send to the work place.
 Payment must be made through a state or private bank, so you will probably have to open an account and give your account number to your employer for direct salary deposits every quincena (every 15 days).
 The tax bracket for salaried professionals is slightly different as the assumption is that all work related expenses are covered by your company.

-An employee also has to pay income taxes if his/her salary is higher than $1,250 a month.
+An employee also has to pay income taxes in Costa Rica if his/her salary is higher than $1,250 a month.
 The employer has to withhold the tax and pay it to the Caja.
 Taxes are automatically deducted each month along with your payment to the Caja for health insurance.
 The other benefit of the Caja system beyond not having to declare taxes is the yearly aguinaldo which totals what a worker earns between December 1st through November 30th divided by 12 (8.33%).
 So if you complete a full year, a worker should get nearly an extra month’s salary in December, which is tax free.

 SMALL BUSINESS OWNERS